Timinator2000/techio-algo-x/19 - 2025 and beyond/10 - crossword.md

 To make things slightly more challenging, the author adds an extra twist: we are required to print the solved crossword grid when there is exactly one valid solution.
 Whether or not you use Algorithm X, constructing the grid is no easy feat — even when you already know where the four words must go!

 I found it particularly interesting to frame this puzzle as an exact cover problem.
 This unique perspective opens the door to some elegant strategies, which I’ll explore in more detail below.
-But before diving into the details, I strongly encourage you to try solving the puzzle on your own.
-There are several compelling ways to approach it using the exact cover technique, and I believe you'll find the experience both rewarding and enjoyable.
+But before diving into those details, I strongly encourage you to try solving the puzzle on your own.
+There are several compelling ways to approach it as an exact cover, and I believe you will find the experience both rewarding and enjoyable.

 <details><summary>Spoiler Alert: There is no way to go back.</summary>

+# Important Details

 <BR><BR>
 ![Crossword - Box](Crossword2.png)
 <BR>